lyndskg/100-Projects-of-Code/README.md

 66. Password Generator
 67. Folder Encrypter/Locker
 68. Password Strength Checker ✓
    - JavaScript (2/3/23).
 A JS plug-in used to check how strong a given password is.
 Built using the npm package ["hsimp-main"](https://www.npmjs.com/package/hsimp-main?activeTab=explore) for Node.js.
-Code is borrowed heavily from the MIT-licensed "HSIMP" project, as implemented [here](https://github.com/howsecureismypassword/hsimp).
+Code is borrowed heavily from the MIT-licensed "HSIMP" project, as implemented [here](https://github.com/howsecureismypassword/hsimp) and deployed [here](https://www.security.org/how-secure-is-my-password/).

 ### <ins>Simulations, Games, and Game AI</ins>